2021 Sydney to Hobart Yacht Race: Fully-Crewed Division

-– Ichi Ban were given a 3 minute redress to be subtracted off their elapsed time under RRS 62 by the International Jury after giving help in compliance with RRS 1.1 in connection with an incident involving Celestial on the second day of the race.
+– Ichi Ban were given a 3 minutes redress to be subtracted off their elapsed time under RRS 62 by the International Jury after giving help in compliance with RRS 1.1 in connection with an incident involving Celestial on the second day of the race.

-– Celestial were given a 40 minute penalty to be added onto their elapsed time by the International Jury due to failing to maintain a continuous listening watch on the race radio frequencies for the duration of their race as required by Sailing Instruction 31.4 (Radio Transmissions).
+– Celestial were given a 40 minutes penalty to be added onto their elapsed time by the International Jury due to failing to maintain a continuous listening watch on the race radio frequencies for the duration of their race as required by Sailing Instruction 31.4 (Radio Transmissions).